FHappy/Docker_Talk_React_Example/README.md

 ## Miscellaneous

-- This assignment's folder structure follows the redux style guide, utilizing features/ducks for grouping code.
+- The folder structure follows the redux style guide, utilizing features/ducks for grouping code.
 - Interceptors are used to mimic auth endpoint for User state
-- Bootstrap was employed for the sake of time.
-It's not something I'm particularly fond of.

 ## Available Scripts